Toronto ravine system: Recreational use

+Although the ravines were designated as an open space that is publicly accessible, only small sections of it are dedicated as parkland and sanctioned for public use.
 The municipal government's official ravine strategy identifies the ravine system as areas that should be preserved in their natural state.
 As a result, recreational activities within the ravine system have been limited to passive recreational activities, including cycling, hiking, and cross-country skiing within the ravine's parks and trails.
 There exist approximately 1,500 urban parks within the ravine system.
-However, access to some ravine parks remains limited to pedestrian traffic, most notably ravine parks where its boundary with the sidewalk and roadways has a slope greater than 45 per cent.

 In addition to small local parks, larger urban parks that encompass large portions of the ravine system have also been established during the 2010s.
 In 2011, the federal government announced its intention to create a national park around the Rouge River watershed.
-In order to establish the national park, the land was transferred from the municipal governments of Toronto and the surrounding municipalities to Parks Canada; with Rouge National Urban Park formally established on 15 May 2015.
+To establish the national park, the land was transferred from the municipal governments of Toronto and the surrounding municipalities to Parks Canada, with Rouge National Urban Park formally established on 15 May 2015.
 As of July 2019, the park has incorporated 95 per cent of the 79.1 km2 of land committed to it by the municipal, provincial, and federal governments.
 The Don River Valley Park is another large park in the ravine system opened by the municipal government.
 The Don River Valley Park encompasses over 200 ha of the lower Don River valley from Pottery Road to Corktown Common.
 The creation of the Don River Valley Park formed a part of the larger Lower Don Master Plan, a plan to naturally restore the area.

-In 2017, the city introduced new trail signage to provide information for the surrounding area; initially on the trails of the lower Don River.
+In 2017, the city introduced new trail signage to provide information for the surrounding area, initially on the trails of the lower Don River.
 There were 924,486 hikers and 398,240 cyclists who used the trails in the Toronto ravine system in 2017.
 The heavy use of some trails remains an issue for conservation efforts, with these trails showing signs of accelerated erosion and disruption to wildlife.

 Certain parts of the ravines are also known as gay cruising areas.

+Issues with access

+As the ravine system has a small number of formal entry points, it remains an area that few can engage with regularly and remains an "unknown, and inaccessible place" for many in the city.
+Access to some ravine parks remains limited to pedestrian traffic, most notably ravine parks where its boundary with the sidewalk and roadways has a slope greater than 45 per cent.

+During the 1950s and 1960s, several high-rise communities were built at the periphery of the ravine system.
+However, these communities were not designed with direct access to the ravine system and were effectively cut off from them by multi-story parking at the base of the towers.
+As a result, these communities have largely failed to adopt the ravines as an amenity, despite their prominent visibility from homes.